fireduck64/eth2stake/README.md

     apt-get update
     apt-get install docker-ce docker-ce-cli containerd.io docker-compose

+You'll need to add the user you plan on using to the docker group.
+Edit /etc/group

 ### Additional packages

 Some of the scripts use the json query program and curl